-Acceptance in a female dominated industry
+Acceptance in a Female Dominated Industry

 Women still face discrimination and harassment when working in male-dominated work cultures, from trade jobs, right up to working in management positions within the banking industry.
+It is important to acknowledge that gender biases and stereotypes unfortunately do still exist in todays workplace.
+In turn this can impact how one can be perceived and treated.

 I personally witnessed many incidents of unfair treatment of females whilst I worked in merchant banking roles in various countries.